daltare/cedenTools/README.md

 This package defines an R function called `ceden_query()` which helps in working with web services that interface with the CEDEN (California Environmental Data Exchange Network) database.
 It handles user authentication, retrieves data specified by the query parameters, and returns the data formatted in an R data frame (which can be used for analysis within R, or written to an external file, such as a .csv file).

 ## Instructions
-This section describes how to install the function, and how to use the function to construct a query of the CEDEN database.
+This section describes how to install the function, and how to use the function to construct a query of the CEDEN database via the CEDEN web services.

 ### Installation
 To install the function, run the following lines of code: